1900 SW 4th Ave, Portland, OR 97201

 Depending on the scope of work, your project will most likely require separate electrical, plumbing and mechanical permits.
 These permits must be obtained by the sub-contractors prior to performing the work.
 Sub-contractors you hire must be registered with the State of Oregon and carry a current CCB license.

 THINGS TO CONSIDER:

-Applications for new buildings must show how they comply with the building code.
+Applications must show how they comply with the building code.
 A code summary is critical to convey design assumptions made for the building.
-Visit Plan Review staff at the Development Services Center or call (503) 823-7310 for code summary information.
+Please see the Building Code Summary Worksheet.

-Depending on the complexity of the project, a life-safety summary may be needed.
+For very complex projects, a life-safety summary may be needed.
 This is similar to a code summary, but has more detail about sprinkler, fire alarms, detection systems and other construction information about the building.
-Visit Plan Review staff at the Development Services Center or call (503) 823-7310 for life-safety summary information.
+Please see the handout for Fire and Life Safety Summaries (FLSS) for more information.